What happens if I agree to take part?

 If you take part in the study, you will be asked to:

 Completion of questions should take less than five minutes.
-The time you spend telling your story is up to you, however, there is a five minute limit on each reply.
+The time you spend telling your story is up to you.

 Are there any risks associated with taking part?

-The research has been approved by the College of Human and Health Sciences Research Ethics Committee, Swansea University.
+The research has been approved by the College of Human and Health Sciences Research Ethics Committee, Swansea University, and the Faculty of Health Ethics and Integrity Committee at University of Plymouth.
 While we hope the process of telling your story will be beneficial, there are risks that this may result in strong emotions and upset.
 The study is truly anonymous, and we cannot provide individual psychological support to participants.
 So, please be aware of this before taking part.
 Links to potential sources of support are available throughout the study, and you can stop your participation at any time you wish.

 Now the legal bit….